Adrien Quatennens: La France Insoumise and National Assembly

 Quatennens was nominated by LFI in Nord's 1st constituency during the 2017 French legislative elections, winning 19.38% of the vote in the first round against 32.61% for Christophe Itier of La République En Marche (LREM).
 The insoumis was then elected to the National Assembly in the second round with 50.11% of the vote, or a margin of 50 votes.

 As a deputy, Quatennens sits on the Social Affairs Committee.
 His committee work has included a review of the 2017 labour law reform bill, against which he introduced a motion for preliminary rejection.
 Quatennens' early days in the National Assembly attracted much media attention, especially after he gave a speech lasting half an hour on 10 July 2017.
 He also advocated for an LFI bill to recognize mental health issues linked to occupational burnout as occupational diseases.

 Quatennens is considered a rising figure in LFI, being named party coordinator by the LFI representative assembly to replace Manuel Bompard on 22 July 2019.

 Quatennens was chosen by his party to lead its campaign against the Philippe government's pension reform bill.
 He denounced the proposal as an "inequitable" project due to differences in life expectancy between social classes as well as its ultimate goal of effectively raising the retirement age.

 Quatennens was one of the French political figures targeted by Pegasus spyware under the orders of the government of Morocco, leading him to file a legal complaint in court.

 The 2022 presidential election saw Mélenchon come in first place in Quatennens' constituency, winning 41.8% of the vote in the first round.
 Quatennens successfully ran for re-election in the subsequent 2022 French legislative elections under the LFI banner.
 He was one of 15 National Assembly candidates nationwide to win with over 50% of the vote in the first round, recording one of the best electoral results in his party.
 On 18 September 2022, Quatennens stepped down from his duties as coordinator of La France Insoumise, following a domestic violence controversy with his wife, Céline Quatennens.

+He was initially a candidate of the New Popular Front ahead of the 2024 legislative election, though he withdrew his candidacy on 16 June.

 Personal life

-Adrien Quatannens is a fan of rock music and has admired Johnny Hallyday since he was a child.
-In his teenage years, Quatannens also became a fan of Nirvana, Noir Désir, Bob Marley—of whom he wrote a biography at the age of 12—and Hubert-Félix Thiéfaine, whose concerts he has attended many times.
-Quatanenns also plays the drums for the Insousols, a band consisting of members of La France Insoumise.
+Adrien Quatennens is a fan of rock music and has admired Johnny Hallyday since he was a child.
+In his teenage years, Quatennens also became a fan of Nirvana, Noir Désir, Bob Marley—of whom he wrote a biography at the age of 12—and Hubert-Félix Thiéfaine, whose concerts he has attended many times.
+Quatennens also plays the drums for the Insousols, a band consisting of members of La France Insoumise.

 In 2022, Quatennens admitted to slapping his wife and subsequently resigned as Coordinator of the Left-Green alliance.